ridel164/Fn14_Bioinformatics/README.md

 # TNFRSF12A_Bioinformatics-
 This repository is for storing bioinformatic data as part of my MSc Genetics Thesis.
-Included within is commands for downloading Whole Genome Sequence (WGS) SRA files through to Variant calling and Annotation.
+Included within is commands for downloading Whole Genome Sequence (WGS) SRA files, through to variant calling and annotation.
-All work outlined in this repository is part of the Cunliffe Laboratory at The University of Otago.
+All work outlined in this repository belongs to The Cunliffe Laboratory at The University of Otago.

 ## Outline of Project
 The premise for the successive bioinformatic work follows Aim 1 of my MSc Genetics Research, which is to "Characterize regualtory factors within the TNFRSF12A promoter region".
 Further, the work focuses on identification of promoter sequence abberations consistent with TNFRSF12A transcription and expression.